Flann O'Brien: Health and death

 O'Brien was an alcoholic for much of his life and suffered from ill health in his later years.
 He was afflicted with cancer of the throat and died from a heart attack on the morning of 1 April 1966.
-In a piece published a few months before his death, he also reported a secondary cancer diagnosis and hospitalisations due to uraemia (a sign of liver failure) and pleurisy: in typical good-humour O'Brien attributed this declining health to "St Augustine's vengeance" over his treatment in The Dalkey Archive.
+In a piece published a few months before his death, he also reported a secondary cancer diagnosis and hospitalisations due to uraemia (a sign of renal failure) and pleurisy: in typical good-humour O'Brien attributed this declining health to "St Augustine's vengeance" over his treatment in The Dalkey Archive.